JonmarCorpuz/SecondBrain/AWS - RDS.md

 * Can handle unpredictable surges in database traffic, allowing applications to continue scaling without abruptly failing or overwhelming the database
 * Allows users to protect the database against oversubscription by allowing them to control the number of database connections that are created
 * Queues or throttles application connections that can't be served immediately from the pool of connections

+## Read Replicas

+* A read replica is created from a source DB instance and is kept in sync with the source
+* Allows read-heavy workloads to be directed to the read replica instead of the primary instance